tinyperegrine/geoapi/prodREADME.md

 - http://localhost:8001/properties/find/ - (POST) - post a geojson geometry and a search distance in meters, returns a list of property ids within the search distance to the input geometry
 - http://localhost:8001/properties/ - (POST) - post a json object to insert a new property into the database (with geojson for geography fields), returns the new property as a json object.

+### API Logging
+The API logs to the following destinations (the log level can be changed in the docker-compose.yml file):
+- stdout and stderr
+- syslog (errors and exceptions only)
+- JSON format rotating file logs in /usr/src/geoapi/geoapi/log/logs folder

 MIT © [tinyperegrine]()